JosephPVera/Guide-for-DFT-calculations/Quantum-ESPRESSO/Supercell-PD/readme.md

 C     0.750129682         0.916796349         0.916796349
 N     0.416796349         0.416796349         0.416796000
 ```
 Since the total magnetization is fixed using the **tot_magnetization** tag, **occupations = 'fixed'** must be used.
-Once the calculation is complete, the relaxed structure can be extracted using the [qe_lattice.py](https://github.com/JosephPVera/Guide-for-DFT-calculations/blob/main/Quantum-ESPRESSO/Scripts/qe_lattice.py) script.
+Once the calculation is done, the relaxed structure can be extracted using the [qe_lattice.py](https://github.com/JosephPVera/Guide-for-DFT-calculations/blob/main/Quantum-ESPRESSO/Scripts/qe_lattice.py) script.
 The data will be displayed as follows:
 ```bash
 ATOMIC_POSITIONS (crystal)
 C                0.0001701107        0.0000647539        0.0000647542